ConsultingMD/blog/source/_posts/2016-12-01-jq-the-cool-tool-for-school.markdown

 author: "Wen Li <wen.li@grandrounds.com>"
 categories: tooling, cli
 ---
-There’s something about using a good tool for the need.
-If you deal with JSON and you haven’t played with jq , you’re in for a real treat.
+There's something incredibly satisfying about finding the perfect tool for a job.
+If you deal with JSON and you haven’t played with jq, you’re in for a real treat.

 The description from their [site](https://stedolan.github.io/jq/) states,

-> “jq is like sed for JSON data - you can use it to slice and filter and map and transform structured data with the same ease that sed, awk,grep and friends let you play with text… …jq can mangle the data format that you have into the one that you want with very little effort, and the program to do so is often shorter and simpler than you’d expect.”
+> “jq is like sed for JSON data - you can use it to slice and filter and map and transform structured data with the same ease that sed, awk, grep and friends let you play with text… …jq can mangle the data format that you have into the one that you want with very little effort, and the program to do so is often shorter and simpler than you’d expect.”

 I’ll go over a few use cases I’ve had for it so far.